+On April 29, 2013 the City of Janesville began automated trash and recyclables collection.
 As part of the 2012 budget process, the Janesville City Council approved a recommendation from the Public Works Department to change how trash and recyclables are collected – from a manual collection system to an automated system.
-To facilitate this change, all City of Janesville residents will receive two wheeled carts, one for your trash and one for your recyclables.
-Once everyone has their carts, collection employees will no longer manually place the trash/recyclables into the trucks; instead, from inside the vehicle, they will manipulate a mechanical arm that will dump the trash into the truck by lifting the cart.
+To facilitate this change, all City of Janesville residents will be assigned two wheeled carts, one for your trash and one for your recyclables.
+Collection employees will manipulate a mechanical arm that will dump the trash or recyclables into the collection vehicle by lifting the cart.

 As Operations Director John Whitcomb explains, “We are really excited about implementing this new program.
 Auto collections is more efficient and less costly than our current manual system because fewer vehicles are required to perform collection and employee claims and lost time due to injury are expected to be significantly reduced.
 Because automation allows customers to mix all recyclable material in a single cart (called “single-stream” recycling) we also believe more recyclable materials will be collected.
 This will help conserve landfill space and obtain more revenue from selling the recyclable materials.”